As pandemic lingers, U.S. House looking 'very closely' at remote voting

 Congress has not met in regular session since last month.
 Lawmakers in late March passed a $2.3 trillion relief bill on a voice vote.
 Congressional leaders decided this week to extend on ongoing recess until at least May 4.

-“With each passing week, I become much more interested in having a fully functioning remote Congress.
-This is feeling like an open-ended recess,” Representative Jared Huffman said on a conference call with Pelosi and other Democrats earlier this week, according to a source on the call.
+Senate Democratic Leader Chuck Schumer said he has been talking with Treasury Secretary Steven Mnuchin on a new coronavirus response bill, which he hoped would include the Democratic testing proposal.

+Republicans say the next bill — the fourth of the crisis — should simply add $250 billion to a recently approved $349 billion government loan program to help small businesses hurt by the pandemic.

-The Supreme Court has already rewritten its own rules to allow it to continue functioning during the pandemic.
+Meanwhile, the Supreme Court has already rewritten its own rules to allow it to continue functioning during the pandemic.

 Its nine justices next month for the first time will hear cases argued by teleconference rather than in the courtroom, to ensure that court business can proceed at a time when public health officials are urging people to maintain social distancing.

-Reporting by Susan Cornwell; Editing by Scott Malone and Jonathan Oatis
+Reporting by Susan Cornwell; Additional reporting by Richard Cowan; Editing by Scott Malone and Jonathan Oatis